james28689/notes-api-ww/README.md

     - Takes note ID in request parameters and data as JSON in request body.
     - Sends confirmation message.
 ## /user:
-### /authenticate:
+### /auth/google:
-    - Takes username and password as JSON in request body.
-    - Sends authentication status (true/false) and formatted user data.
+    - Authenticates with google and creates/finds user in Fauna database.
-### /create:
-    - Takes user data and password hash as JSON in request body.
-    - Sends formatted user data back.
-### ...
+### /auth/logout:
+    - Currently does absolutely nothing.